3ncy/ARRS-s6/Users/RegionalPapers.md

             BRE

 Legend:
-  * = W/X/Y/Z       – not sure because we don't have the grid
-  # = B/U           – these not sure if there is a dot on pic
+  # = B/U     – not sure if there is a dot on the USA pic
   $ = O/K
   % = A/Q
   ! = E/N